artax-malx/oba/README.md

 Order Book Analysis (OBA), a simple tool to aggregate raw order book updates and use the output for research and model fitting.

-Note that all code has to be run from the root directory
+Note that all code has to be run from the root directory (except for the C++ code in directory[oba](oba), which is still in development)

 ### Requirements